 Proposal:

-a) Title should be changed as: “Performance degradation due to interference from other services sharing the same frequency bands on a co-primary basis with real digital fixed wireless systems used in the international and national portions of a 27 500 km hypothetical reference path at or above the primary rate”.
+a) Title should be changed as: “Performance degradation due to interference from other services sharing the same frequency bands on a co-primary basis, or from other sources of interference, with real digital fixed wireless systems used in the international and national portions of a 27 500 km hypothetical reference path at or above the primary rate”.

-b) add new considering:
+b) add new considering: x) that there is a need to establish the allowable aggregate performance degradation, based on Recommendation ITU-R F.1094, due to interference from any source and applications other than co primary in the considered frequency band of real FWS links in the international and national portions of an HRP.

-c) add new recommends between present 5 and 6:
+c) add new recommends between present 5 and 6: 5+1) that, according Recommendation ITU-R F.1094, in case of EPO degradation due to interference from any source other than co primary services sharing the same bands, the % of time calculated according recommends 2, 3, 4 and 5 should be divided by a factor of 10.